 Our teaching is multidisciplinary and uses theories, methods and techniques drawn from the humanities, social sciences and sciences.
 By regarding the matter from an ecologist's viewpoint, or seeing it through a geologist's or anthropologist's eye, you add great value to your studies and research.

 Master of Arts or Master of Science

-Students who choose the Bioarchaeology and Material Culture Studies specialisation receive a Master of Science degree in Archaeology.
-For all other specialisations students receive a Master of Arts degree in Archaeology.
+Students choose two specialisations during the master's programme.
+Those who choose Palaeoecology or Human Bone Studies as their first specialisation, and who write their thesis on one of these subjects, will receive a Master of Science degree in Archaeology.
+For all other specialisations students will receive a Master of Arts degree in Archaeology.